 Death by Staircase Trail Running Festival

-The main event involves runners traversing a 3.8-mile loop.
-The loop includes a rugged section known as the "staircase of death," which climbs over 800 feet in less than a mile before descending the other side.
-The final section consists of runnable trail for a couple of miles back to the start.
+Participants traverse a 3.8-mile loop.
+The course features a rugged section known as the "staircase of death," which climbs over 800 feet in less than a mile before descending.
+The final section consists of a few fast, runnable miles back to the start.

 Race information